-That block of tofu—it looked ugly, smelled worse (to my uninitiated nose), and felt disgusting.
-Honestly, that initial prod with an index finger was almost my first and last time at touching the stuff.
+That block of tofu looked ugly, smelled worse (to my uninitiated nose), and felt disgusting.
+Honestly, that initial prod with an index finger was almost my first and last time touching the stuff.

 But then I donned my big-girl bloomers and got busy researching "what to do with tofu."
 I found that I wasn't alone in my apprehension of the jiggly white block sitting on my kitchen counter.
-There were almost 64 million hits on Google.
+Even then, there were almost 64 million hits on Google.

-Tofu (also called bean curd) is a cheese-like product that made from curdled soy milk.
-I know, that definition sounds “questionable,” (as in who would ever be brave or foolhardy enough to eat THAT?!)
-However, tofu is one of the most widely used soybean products in the world and it's been around for centuries.
+Tofu (also called bean curd) is a cheese-like product made from curdled soy milk.
+I know, that definition sounds “questionable,” (as in who would ever be brave or foolhardy enough to eat THAT?!), but tofu is one of the most widely used soybean products in the world . . . and it's been around for centuries.

 It's thought that tofu “happened” 2,000 years ago in China.
 This part of our tale is called the “Accidental Coagulation Theory.”
 As the story goes, someone seasoned soybean soup with unrefined sea salt, which contains magnesium chloride, a natural coagulant (a coagulant is a substance that separates milk into curds and whey, like cottage cheese).

 During the Nara period (the time in Japanese history before Kyoto was established as the capitol city), Japanese priests went to China to study Buddhism.
 There they learned of "doufu," a protein-rich bean curd favored by Buddhists who followed a strict vegetarian diet.
-Doufa became tofu in the language of Japan.
+"Doufu" became "tofu" in the language of Japan.

 But tofu did not remain a simple meal of devout priests.
-In time it became popular among the samurai and the royal class.
-And then is went main stream.
+In time, it became popular among the samurai and the royal class.
+And then it went mainstream.
 The cookbook Tofu Hyakuchin, published in 1782, was a best seller.

 Domingo Fernandez de Navarrete was a Spanish missionary.
-In 1646, he and twenty-seven fellow priests left Spain for the Philippines, arriving at their destination June 23, 1648.
+In 1646, he and 27 fellow priests left Spain for the Philippines, arriving at their destination on June 23, 1648.

 Upon his arrival in Manila, Navarrete began to teach theology at the Dominican University of St. Thomas.
 But the personal call to work as a missionary brought him to change the direction of his life.
-In 1657 he left with a group of fellow brothers to preach and teach in China.
-He learned the language and worked briefly in the Fugian province.
-A backlash against mission efforts erupted in 1665, and Navarrate, forbidden to preach, was reduced to writing to spread the word of salvation.
+In 1657, he left with a group of fellow brothers to preach and teach in China.
+He learned the language and worked briefly in the Fujian province.
+A backlash against mission efforts erupted in 1665, and Navarrete, forbidden to preach, was reduced to writing to spread the word of salvation.

-Navarrate's book was translated to English and republished in 1704.
+Navarrete's book was translated into English and republished in 1704.

 According to soyinfocenter.com: